Last Updated on April 30, 2023 by Suzy

 Facilities at Star Arctic Hotel

 There is a sauna, gym, bar, restaurant and shop onsite.
 All rooms have free wifi and considering where we were it was a really good internet connection.
-Because of the dark light from around 2pm until 10am I struggled to get the quality of photo that I’m happy within our cabin but I have tried my best.
+Because of the dark light from around 2 pm until 10 am, I struggled to get quality photos within our cabin but I tried my best.

 As mentioned above if you are lucky to commandeer one of the hotels toboggans for the kids.
 (We had to literally take one leaning outside of a room as otherwise, my son would have missed out….sorry, not sorry!)
 The hotel is not far from the 2km….yes 2km! toboggan run.
 We didn’t have time to try it out but had we done I think we’d have taken a taxi back up to the top.
 I don’t think I could drag a toboggan 2km back up a snowy slope.

 The hotel is also very close to the only ski slope at Saariselka.
 This has a chairlift up to the top, however, the slope was shut when we were there as they didn’t yet have enough snow.
 There is also a cafe with a gift shop at the top of the hill.
 I did hear that the shop in the hotel is better.
 To be honest the shop down at Lapland Safaris in the town looked to be the best selection and the best prices.

 The bar area only has a few comfy chairs and a couple of sofas so again if you want a drink get there early or sit at one of the dinner tables.
 Next to this area, there’s a small play area for the kids with a couple of wooden toys, a teepee and a play rug.
 This was a great spot for my son to sit and make new friends.